Contact & FAQS

 How can the percentage (%) of meat ingredients in your products exceed 100%

 We understand why this is confusing and can seem illogical when you first look at it.

 But the percentages are actually correct, and in accordance with legislation regarding declaration of meat quantity.
 The meat content labelled may exceed 100% when the weight of meat used exceeds the total weight of the product after it has been made, sometimes including a cooking or drying process which reduces water content.

-For example 130g of fresh pork may be used to make a chorizo, but during the fermentation and drying process, approximately 25-30% moisture is lost – so the finished product may only weight 100g
+For example 130g of fresh pork may be used to make a chorizo, but during the fermentation and drying process, approximately 25-30% of the moisture is lost – so the finished product may only weigh 100g.

 Are unearthed® products free-range / organic?

 Although our meat comes from farms which comply with EU directives in terms of animal welfare and conditions etc, it isn’t free-range or organic, no.

 That said, we do use free-range eggs in our Spanish Omelettes and our Jamón Ibérico Cebu comes from lovely free-range pigs.